vonWolfehaus/von-physics/README.md

 I fucking hate physics.
 That's why I had to write the tiniest library possible--so I didn't ever have to do this shit ever again!

 These people fucking love physics, and they actually know what they're doing:
-* My implementation is taken from: http://gamedev.tutsplus.com/tutorials/implementation/create-custom-2d-physics-engine-aabb-circle-impulse-resolution
+* My implementation is taken from [TutsPlus](http://gamedev.tutsplus.com/tutorials/implementation/create-custom-2d-physics-engine-aabb-circle-impulse-resolution)
-* And for the circles, a combination of the above and: http://bluethen.com/wordpress/index.php/processing-app/do-you-like-balls/
+* And for the circles, a combination of the above and [this guy's code](http://bluethen.com/wordpress/index.php/processing-app/do-you-like-balls/)
-* It's so simple I don't fucking understand: http://codepen.io/stuffit/pen/fhjvk (from this dude: http://lonely-pixel.com/)
+* So simple, so great: http://codepen.io/stuffit/pen/fhjvk (from [LonelyPixel](http://lonely-pixel.com/))

 Other neat things that deal with vectors and or physics:
 * Flocking done well: http://bluethen.com/wordpress/index.php/processing-app/flock-ai/